-These are some of the common skills that we’ve observed to be good fits for a typical Scrum master resume.
-But, you should really focus on selecting a handful of those that are relevant to the job you’re applying for.
+But keep the following in mind: you should really focus on selecting a handful of those that are relevant to the job you’re applying for.

 Certifications deserve a special place on your resume.
-Make sure to craft a new section and add these certifications there.
+Make sure to create a new section and add your certifications there.

-Should you really add your education to your Scrum master resume?
+Should you add your education to your Scrum Master resume?

 For hiring managers, especially if they are HR recruiters, your educational qualifications matter a lot.

-Someone from a tech background can easily get into your experiences, skills and certifications and see if you are up to the job or not.
+Someone from a tech background can easily digest your experiences, skills, and certifications and see if you’re up to the job or not.

 HR recruiters find it helpful if they see that a candidate has been through a formal IT education.